 Directions

-- Boil the Potatoes: Place the diced potatoes in a pot of salted water and bring to a boil.
-Cook until fork-tender, about 10-15 minutes.
+- Boil Potatoes: Put potatoes in salted water and bring to a boil.
+Cook for 10–15 mins until a fork goes in easy.
 Drain and set aside.

 Advice for Perfecting Your Recipe